StabbyCutyou/moldova/README.md

 ### Description

-Slammer will replace any instance of {time} with a string representation of a random time, between min and max in terms of Unix Epoch values.
+Moldova will replace any instance of {time} with a string representation of a random time, between min and max in terms of Unix Epoch values.
 The defaults are between 0, and roughly Now (determined at runtime) There are 2 built in formats, for convenience, that are compatible with many databases.

 * simple - "2006-01-02 15:04:05"
 * simpletz - "2006-01-02 15:04:05 -0700"